 Bear Creek Community Land Trust (BCCLT) is an intentional community situated on 184 acres of land in the rolling hills of northeast Missouri.
 Our mission is to uplift the health of people and the earth by weaving our lives together as an inclusive, interdependent community.
 We are co-creating a culture that keeps us rooted in place, wild at heart, and connected to all that is sacred.
 We come together to responsibly grow food and build homes; reimagine and recreate the Commons; and explore traditional crafts and technologies of human and animal power.
 We choose to live more simply, creating a sanctuary from ways of life that undermine health and wholeness.
-We seek to offer to the world what we know and create through cottage industries, education and immersion opportunities.
+We seek to offer to others what we know and create through cottage industries, education and immersion opportunities.

 One aim of a land trust is to avoid seeing land as a resource to be speculated on and profited from, and rather conceive of land as something to be cherished, protected and held in common.
 BCCLT aims to be a reasonable and fair land-holding structure that provides clear guidelines for the process of leasing a plot of land within the community.
 We strive in our decisions to seek a balance which is best for all living beings.
 Decision making happens through a group consensus process or by the committee affected, with the membership voting on issues that come up at a minimal number of meetings.
 We ask members to agree to abide by a conflict-engagement process to help maintain strong, authentic relationships.
 We also ask members to agree to a baseline set of guidelines regarding energy use and ecological stewardship.